-Here's The Timeline Of Kim Kardashian & Taylor Swift's Feud, If You Can't Keep Up
+Here's The Ultimate Timeline Of Kim Kardashian & Taylor Swift's Mega Feud

 Celebrity relationships and friendships are a rare breed.
 These famous faces have their lives played out in front of the masses, whether it’s the good, the bad, or the straight-up shady.
 In Elite Daily’s new series, It’s Complicated, we’re highlighting the biggest celebrity “feuds” that took over Hollywood and dominated our Sunday brunches for weeks on end.
 We’ll take a deep dive into the lives and social media feeds of our favorite stars and dissect what happened in front of the camera, what went down behind the scenes, and everything you might have missed in between.